Tony Abbott: Childhood and education

-Abbott attended primary school at St Aloysius' College at Milson's Point, before completing his secondary school education at St Ignatius' College, Riverview, both Jesuit schools.
-During his time at St Ignatius' College, one was his teachers was John Kennedy, who would later go on to serve as the member for Hawthorn.
+Abbott attended primary school at St Aloysius' College at Milsons Point, before completing his secondary school education at St Ignatius' College, Riverview, both Jesuit schools.
+During his time at St Ignatius' College, one of his teachers was John Kennedy, who would later go on to serve as the member for Hawthorn.
 He graduated with a Bachelor of Economics (BEc) in 1979 and a Bachelor of Laws (LLB) in 1981 from the University of Sydney.
 He resided at St John's College and was president of the Student Representative Council.
 Influenced by his chaplain at St Ignatius', Father Emmet Costello, he then attended The Queen's College, Oxford, as a Rhodes Scholar, where in June 1983 he graduated as a Bachelor of Arts in Philosophy, Politics and Economics (PPE) and on 21 October 1989 proceeded by seniority to Master of Arts.

 During his university days, Abbott gained media attention for political opposition to the then dominant left-wing student leadership.
 Once he was violently beaten at a university conference.
 According to the Sun-Herald newspaper, it was "an ugly and often violent time", and Abbott's tactics in student politics were like "an aggressive terrier".
 Abbott organised rallies in support of Governor-General John Kerr after he dismissed the Whitlam government in November 1975, as well as a pro-Falklands War demonstration during his time at Oxford.
 At St. Ignatius College, Abbott had been taught and influenced by the Jesuits.
 At university, he encountered B. A. Santamaria, a Catholic layman who led a movement against Communism within the Australian labour movement in the 1950s, culminating in the 1955 Labor Party split and the formation of the Democratic Labor Party.
 Santamaria has been described as Abbott's "political hero".
 He wrote the foreword to a novelisation of Santamaria's life written by Alan Reid, and in 2015 launched a biography of Santamaria written by Gerard Henderson.
 In 1977, Abbott faced charges of common and indecent assault after allegedly groping trainee teacher Helen Wilson while she was making a speech at the College of Advanced Education in Kuring-gai, Sydney.
 Abbott pleaded not guilty, and the charges were ultimately dropped.

 Abbott was a student boxer, earning two Blues for boxing while at Oxford.

 When Abbott was a student, on one occasion he rescued a child who had been pulled out into the sea by the current.
 On another occasion, while drinking at a pub, he helped rescue children from the burning house next door.
 On both of these occasions, he left the scene after the rescues and did not wait to be thanked.